Business Call Recording: How to Record Calls and Stay Compliant

 - how recordings are stored and managed.

-While Telzio enables you record all calls across your phone system, you can also limit recordings to:
+While Telzio enables you record all inbound and outbound calls across your phone system, you can also limit it to the following recording options:

 - Incoming calls only

 - Specific calls only (start recording during a live call)

 Here are guides on how to record calls in each scenario.

 To record incoming calls automatically:

 - Navigate to the Call Flow.

 - Open the Queue or Forward settings within the flow.

 - Mark the box next to Record Calls, and Update.